High-fidelity two-qubit gates of hybrid superconducting-semiconducting singlet-triplet qubits: Abstract

 \section{Abstract}

 Hybrid systems comprising superconducting and semiconducting materials are promising architectures for quantum computing.
 Superconductors induce long-range interactions between the spin degrees of freedom of semiconducting quantum dots.
 These interactions are widely anisotropic when the semiconductor material has strong spin-orbit interactions.
 We show that this anisotropy is tunable and enables fast and high-fidelity two-qubit gates between singlet-triplet (ST) spin qubits.
-Our design is immune to leakage of the quantum information into non-computational states and removes always-on interactions between the qubits, thus resolving key open challenges for these architectures.
-Our ST qubits do not require additional technologically-demanding components nor fine-tuning of parameters.
-They operate at low magnetic fields of a few milli Tesla and are fully compatible with superconductors.
-In realistic devices, we estimate infidelities below $10^{-3}$, that could pave the way toward large-scale hybrid superconducting-semiconducting quantum processors.
+Our design is immune to leakage of the quantum information into noncomputational states and removes always-on interactions between the qubits, thus resolving key open challenges for these architectures.
+Our ST qubits do not require additional technologically demanding components nor fine-tuning of parameters.
+They operate at low magnetic fields of a few millitesla and are fully compatible with superconductors.
+By suppressing systematic errors in realistic devices, we estimate infidelities below $10^{-3}$, which could pave the way toward large-scale hybrid superconducting-semiconducting quantum processors.